robisim74/AngularSPAWebAPI/EXPLANATION.md

 ### Implementing the Angular 2 SPA
 Ok, how do we transform the requests done via Postman in an Angular 2 app?

-In this sample, to send unauthenticated requests for sign in and sign up, we use the Angular 2 _http_ module, as in _AuthenticationService_ class:
+In this sample, to send unauthenticated requests for signing in and signing up the user, we use the Angular 2 _http_ module, as in _AuthenticationService_ class:
 ```TypeScript
 /**